SMT Vs Through Hole Technology – Advantages and Disadvantages

 SMT Vs Through Hole – Advantages of Surface Mount Technology

 Among the most important design-related benefits or advantages are significant savings in weight and real estate (Size of the PCB) and electrical noise reduction.
 A SMD Component can weigh as little as one-tenth of their conventional through-hole / thru hole electronic components.
 This causes a significant reduction in weight of the Surface Mount Assembly (SMA).
-Because of their smaller size, surface mount components occupy only about one-half to one-third of the space on the printed circuit board.
+Because of their smaller size, surface mount components occupy only about one-half to one-third of the space on Different Types of PCB.
 This leads to smaller and slimmer mobile phone, tablets, laptops and other such gadgets.

 SMT also provides improved shock and vibration resistance as a result of the lower mass of SMD components.
 Shorter lead lengths of Surface Mount Components offer benefits of lower parasitic that reduces propagation delays and reduces package noise.